pjaos/ct6_meter_os/software/server/README.md

 INPUT: Enter 'E' to edit a parameter, or 'Q' to quit:
 ```

-1 = The host address of the machine running the ct6_db_store program.
+1 = The host address of the machine running the MYSQL database.

 2 = The TCP port number to connect to the database.